JohnAskew/titanic/README.md

 to change and manipulate the data contained in the cabin column, to drive what ever results you are after.
 Our example simply uses the very first character as the cabin.

+#### 030-titanic-tune_models_and_test.py
+One man's meat is another man's poison.
+One model's optimized parameter is the death of another model.
+Ensure you are comfortable with module 022-titanic-tune-random-forest.py before executing this module.
+Warning, this module's visualizations of tuning accuracy takes time and consider this a 5 minute investment of your time to get through the entire module.
+This module introduces new models and exposes user to the intricacies of tuning each model.
+The same tuning parameter can produce different results between models.
+Each model produces a command line output of prediction results as well as a csv file for uploading to kaggle.com.

+#### 031-test-general-tree.py
+Breather, in terms of complexity and time.
+Simple repeat of Decision Tree using the DecisionTreeClassifer model to produce prediction results and a results csv file for uploading to kaggle.com.
+NO visals generated, just command line output of prediction accuracy and a second opinion using cross_validation functionality previously introduced.